Gosport bus station

 Gosport bus station is a bus station in Gosport, England.

 History

-The bus station was constructed in the 1970s.
+The original Gosport bus station was opened in 1972 with 10 stands.
 There have been plans to redevelop the bus station since 2012.
 Current proposals involve building a new bus station north of the current station, on the site of a taxi rank.
 In 2021, the site of the current bus station was put up for sale.

+In June 2023 work commenced on a new bus station with six stands with the original station to be demolished as part of the Gosport Waterfront redevelopment.

+It was completed in late 2024 and started running a few months later.